eerimoq/traceback/README.rst

 About
 =====

-Stack traceback in C on Linux.
+Colorful stack traceback in C on Linux.

 Example output
 ==============